jet1e/personal-portfolio-v2/README.md

 # Jet Le Portfolio Website
 ## About
-This is the final version of my portfolio website done in React and Vite.
+This is the final version of my portfolio website done in React and Vite and deployed on Vercel.
 This website is an extension of [personal-website-v1](https://github.com/jet1e/personal-website-v1).

 ## Dependencies and Running Locally
 Navigate to this forked directory and run ```npm install```.